benjaminrogerlewin/tickit-front-end/tickit/README.md

 # Welcome To Tickit!
 **Tired of paying ridiculous fees just to attend your favorite event?
-Enter - Tickit!
+Us too.
+Enter Tickit!
 Our platform offers a convenient way to find and purchase tickets without all the bogus charges.
 From concerts and sporting events to theater and comedy shows, we've got you covered!
-Say goodbye to ticket fees and hello to a better way to experience live events with Tickit.** </br>
+Say goodbye to ticket fees and hello to a better way to experience live events with Tickit.** </br> </br>
 ![Tickit](https://i.imgur.com/RZFjWPZ.png)

 ## The Team